Using Wood Pine Shavings to Store Dahlia Tubers Over Winter

 Tape and a permanent garden marker to label the outside of your bins.

 A HEPA Air Purifier to set up in the storage area; a HEPA purifier will keep air circulated while filtering out mold spores.
-I use mine in other rooms of my home from Spring-Fall to filter out dust particles and keep the air clean.
+If buying an air filter for just this purpose seems like a lot, hear me out: I use mine in other rooms of my home during the whole rest of the year to filter out dust particles and keep the air cleanβ¦ itβs been so awesome for better sleep.

 How to store dahlia tubers in wood shavings

-To begin packing, I layered 3 inches of pine wood shavings on the bottom of my plastic tote.
+To begin packing, I layered 3 inches of pine wood shavings on the bottom of the full size plastic tote.
 Then I layered dahlia tubers.
 I do not wash nor split my tubers before packing.
-I lay the tubers close to each other but not touching.
-Then add a 2-3 inch layer of wood shavings on top of the tubers.
+I lay the tubers close to each other but not touching (the reason for this is, if the tubers are all touching in the bin and one of them rots, it will spread rot to the other tubers).
+Then add a 2-3 inch layer of wood shavings on top of the layer of tubers.
 Then another layer of tubers, another layer of wood shavings.
 Itβs like making lasagna.
 I also picked up and tapped the tub full of tubers down on the ground a few times, to get rid of any space.
-The shavings should be right up against the tubers to help insulate them.
+The shavings should be right up against the tubers to help insulate them, otherwise they will dry out.

 I hope this has shed some light on storing dahlia tubers in wood shavings, for anyone else who may have been skeptical.
 Iβm so glad to have found a tried and true method!